rom1504/img2dataset/README.md

 ## Examples

-Example of datasets to download with example commands are available in the [examples](examples) folder.
+Example of datasets to download with example commands are available in the [dataset_examples](dataset_examples) folder.
 In particular:
-* [mscoco](examples/mscoco.md) 600k image/text pairs that can be downloaded in 10min
+* [mscoco](dataset_examples/mscoco.md) 600k image/text pairs that can be downloaded in 10min
-* [cc3m](examples/cc3m.md) 3M image/text pairs that can be downloaded in one hour
+* [cc3m](dataset_examples/cc3m.md) 3M image/text pairs that can be downloaded in one hour
-* [cc12m](examples/cc12m.md) 12M image/text pairs that can be downloaded in five hour
+* [cc12m](dataset_examples/cc12m.md) 12M image/text pairs that can be downloaded in five hour
-* [laion400m](examples/laion400m.md) 400M image/text pairs that can be downloaded in 3.5 days
+* [laion400m](dataset_examples/laion400m.md) 400M image/text pairs that can be downloaded in 3.5 days

 For all these examples, you may want to tweak the resizing to your preferences.
 The default is 256x256 with white borders.
 See options below.